 Marie Antoinette was not on a horse but rather riding in one of the voitures de chasse.
 It was drawn by eight English bay horses and her driver was said to have had the “most uncoachman-like appearance.”
 He also supposedly whipped his horses so frequently and so audaciously they were said to be in a “furious state.”
 Thus, when Marie Antoinette made her appearance, she arrived as if “making a triumphal entry into some conquered state.”

-It was reported that after the marcassin bolted, it was quickly surrounded, forced down a corridor where the nobles and royals were waiting, and then “easily taken and killed.”
-Thus, according to the English hunters, the expectation for a great hunt “literally ended in smoke, the horses streaming and smoking, and clouds of dust and leaves flying … our ears at the same time deafened with loud fanfares from French horns.”
+On this day when the marcassin bolted, it was quickly surrounded, forced down a corridor where the nobles and royals were waiting and then “easily taken and killed.”[8 ]
+Thus, according to the Englishman, the expectation for a great hunt “literally ended in smoke, the horses streaming and smoking, and clouds of dust and leaves flying … our ears at the same time deafened with loud fanfares from French horns.”
 He was so unimpressed by the hunt he also wrote:

-- “Literature,” in Public Ledger and Daily Advertiser, 09 December 1831
+- “Literature,” in Public Ledger and Daily Advertiser, 09 December 1831, p.
+3.